AWinterman/gist-put/README.md

 gets your password securely using the `git credential` tools.
 If `git credentials` doesn't know your credentials, it'll probably error in an ugly way.
 [This is an open issue](https://github.com/AWinterman/gist-put/issues/1).
-It then gets an OAuth2 token from `github` (which it promptly forgets, [another issue](https://github.com/AWinterman/gist-put/issues/2)), and makes a post over HTTPS.
+It then gets an OAuth2 token from `github` (it does this before checking if you've already got one, and makes no effort to cache your key, this is [another issue](https://github.com/AWinterman/gist-put/issues/2)), and makes a post over HTTPS.
 Your git credentials are safe the entire time, or no  less safe than they were given that `git credential fill` will print your password in plain